-- 1. Have your prelab assignments approved by the T.A. prior to commencing the lab. - 2.
-Once you have approval from the T. A. to continue, download and debug your assembled or compiled programs.
-Once you feel comfortable that your programs are working move on to the experiments below.
+1. Have your prelab assignments approved by the T.A. prior to commencing the lab.

+Once you have approval from the T.A. to continue, download and debug your Verilog program to DE2 board.
+Once you feel comfortable that your design is working move on to the experiments below.
 Before making any electrical connections turn ON the power supply PS-3330 and verify that the two sections are in Independent mode.
-Adjust initially the voltage for the heater at O V and the voltage for Peltier cooler at about 3 V. Put the current limit dial for the Peltier cooler at middle position.
+Adjust the initial voltage for the heater to O VDC and the voltage for Peltier cooler at about 3 V. Put the current limit dial for the Peltier cooler at middle position.
 Turn OFF the PS-3330 power supply.
 Make all connections according to Fig. 5.3.

+2. Connect the two 9 V batteries to the Temperature control unit as shown in Fig. 3.
+Use the scope probe connected to CP1 to measure the frequency from the Voltage to frequency converter.
+For temperature between 18 and 36 °C it should be in the range between 0.8 to 3 Khz.

-- 3. Verify your PWM frequency is 118 Hz and adjust the duty cycle to 50%.
-The pulse amplitude must be no less than 4.3 V. - 4.
-Turn ON the power supply of the fan and the PS-3330.
+3. Using the scope verify that your PWM frequency is 118 Hz and adjust the duty cycle to 50%.
+The pulse amplitude must be no less than 4.3 V.

+4. Turn ON the power supply of the fan and the PS-3330.
 Adjust the current through the Peltier cooler to 1.3 A by gradually increasing the voltage.
 Ensure the power supply is not going into current limiting.
 Note this voltage.
-Wait for a few minutes the temperature measured by the temperature sensor to stabilize and note the temperature. - 5.
-Set the PWM duty cycle to 0%.
-Verify that the current through the Peltier cooler is zero. - 6.
-Adjust the voltage to the power resistor, the heat source, to give a steady state temperature of the device of 34.00 C. The approximate voltage on the heat source's power supply is listed in Table 5.1 for each device number. - 7.
-Once you have attained a stable temperature vary the PWM duty cycle between 0% and 50% using the (e.g. using the DIP switch onboard DRAGON12).
-Measure the temperature/duty-cycle relationship of at least eight different duty cycles. - a.
-What type of relationship was there between duty cycle and temperature? - b.
-Was there any indication of hysteresis? - 8.
-Using your observations above implement an open loop controller (i.e. mapping from VR2 set point to PWM output) that attempts to set the temperature of the aluminum block as close as possible to 24 C. Demonstrate your controller to the TA.
+Wait for a few minutes while the temperature measured by the temperature sensor stabilizes and note the temperature.
+Note that the resistance of the Pelier cooler decreases when it begins to cool, so readjust the current to be no more than 1.3 A.

+5. Set the PWM duty cycle to 0%.
+Verify that the current through the Peltier cooler is zero.

+6. Adjust the voltage to the power resistor, the heat source, to give a steady state temperature of the device of 36.5 C (the temperature of human body)..
+The approximate voltage on the heat source's power supply is listed in Table 5.1 for each device number.

+7. Once you have attained a stable temperature vary the PWM duty cycle between 0% and 50% using the DIP switch onboard DE2 ).
+Measure the temperature/duty-cycle relationship of at least eight different duty cycles.

+a.
+What type of relationship was there between duty cycle and temperature?b.
+Was there any indication of hysteresis?

+8. Using your observations above implement an open loop controller that attempts to set the temperature of the aluminum block as close as possible to 24 C. Demonstrate your controller to the TA.